AANovokhatskiy/pyscarcopula/docs/guide/rvine-conditioning.md

 - `dag_edges_used`: fitted R-vine edges used by the initializer;
 - `mcmc`: proposed moves, accepted moves, acceptance rate, and step count.

-This fallback supports arbitrary conditioning, but it is more expensive than suffix sampling.
-Prefer suffix-compatible structures for high-volume production paths when possible.
+This fallback supports arbitrary conditioning but performs MCMC refinement.
+For repeated predictions with the same conditioning variables, fit with `given_vars` so the exact suffix path can avoid that per-call refinement.

 For strongly dependent or high-dimensional conditional targets, increase `mcmc_steps` and inspect `diagnostics["mcmc"]["low_acceptance_warning"]`.